Study Abroad Courses

 When you take courses as part of an NU study abroad program, you may be able to get Economics course credit.
 We are certainly willing to consider other possible economics classes for transfer.
 However, we cannot guarantee that any class will transfer for credit at Northwestern until after we have reviewed the materials upon your return.
 Be sure to work with Northwestern University's Global Learning Office at each step, starting before you go abroad and after you return.

-You will need to get pre-approval for your intended program and course plan from an economics adviser as part of the study abroad application process, and then get an economics adviser to sign off on transferring your credits after you get back.
+You will need to get pre-approval for your intended program and course plan from Professor Witte, and then get an economics adviser to sign off on transferring your credits after you get back.
 Additionally, if you are a WCAS student, you must see your WCAS adviser.
 Refer to the GLO website for application steps.

 We will accept up to two economics credits per term of study, up to a maximum of four in one year, subject to approval by an economics adviser.
 A year-long economics class can count as two Northwestern economics credits.
 If you are considering taking one of the economics core classes abroad, it should be very similar to what we offer here.
 If you are considering taking an Economics 300-level field class, it need not be similar to what we offer, but it should be a serious economics class with prerequisites of intermediate microeconomics, intermediate macroeconomics, or econometrics.
 Either way, you have to check with your economics adviser before you take the class.

-Please note, the LSE generally only accepts students into EC212:Introduction to Econometrics if you taken statistics at the university level; however, they will admit Northwestern students who have received a "5" on their AP statistics test.
+Please note, the LSE generally only accepts students into EC212:Introduction to Econometrics if you have taken statistics at the university level; however, they will admit Northwestern students who have received a "5" on their AP statistics test.
 Students should note in their application: "I’m a Northwestern University student applying for EC212.
-In order to meet the statistics requirement I have provided evidence of a grade of 5 in AP statistics (which Northwestern have credited).
+In order to meet the statistics requirement, I have provided evidence of a grade of 5 in AP statistics (which Northwestern has credited).